How to Find Scholarship Opportunities

 How to Find Local Scholarships

-One often overlooked area for free money for college is local scholarships.
-These are scholarships sponsored by the local government or local organizations.
-For some local scholarships, you or a family member may be required to be a member of a specific organization, but for some local scholarships you will simply need to be a local resident or attend a specific high school.
-Your guidance counselor is a great place to start when looking for these opportunities.
+Local scholarships are often overlooked as a source of free college money.
+These scholarships are sponsored by the local government or local organizations.
+Some may require you or a family member to be a member of a specific organization, while others may only require you to be a local resident or attend a specific high school.
+To find these opportunities, your guidance counselor is a great place to start.

 What to Read Next